svpino/twitter/README.md

 * [Introduction to Dropout](https://twitter.com/svpino/status/1371108331922808832?s=20) — A good way to understand how things work is by breaking them down step by step.
 We are going to do this here with Dropouts and get to the bottom of what happens when we use them.

 * [Overfitting to the validation set](https://twitter.com/svpino/status/1371433872869711872?s=20) — Every time you use your validation set, you are slowing overfitting your model to it.
 Here is an explanation of what happens.

-* [Transfer learning](https://twitter.com/svpino/status/1372532791922069511?s=20) — The ability to reuse the knowledge of one model and adapt it to solve a different problem is one of the most consequential breakthroughs in machine learning.
-This is a thread explaining Transfer learning and how we can use it in practice.

-* [Steps to do Transfer Learning](https://twitter.com/svpino/status/1376543596954984448?s=20) — This is the general approach I follow to do Transfer Learning.

 * [Why do we use ReLU in deep learning?](https://twitter.com/svpino/status/1374086498455330819?s=20) — A quick summary of the reasons we prefer to use ReLU as the activation function when using deep learning instead of Sigmoid or TanH.